samilAyoub/megalodon/README.md

-# binance-future-bot
+**What is this?**

-A bot that can trade futures contracts on binance.
+A bot that can trade futures contracts on Binance.

+**How it works?**

+1- analyze the Binance exchange to catch trending markets, by calculating a metric called [ADX](https://www.investopedia.com/articles/trading/07/adx-trend-indicator.asp)

+2- if a trending market is caught, then the bot immediately start listening for buy/sell triggers, by using a strategy called [Talon Sniper](https://www.tradingview.com/script/Kt8v4HcD-Talon-Sniper-v1/)

+3- if a buy/sell position opened, then the bot starts tracking and listing for an opposite signal to close the position.

+N.B: If you wondered why we check if the market trending before going further, because the Talon Sniper strategy is known for its weakness when it is applied to non-trending markets and very good performance in the trending ones.

 **USE THE SOFTWARE AT YOUR OWN RISK.
-I'M NOT RESPONSIBILE FOR THE TRADING RESULTS.
+I'M NOT RESPONSIBLE FOR THE TRADING RESULTS.
 DON'T RISK MONEY YOU CAN'T LOSE.**

-Always start by running your account in test trading mode and don't commit money before you understand how it works and what profit/loss you should expect.
+Always start by running your account in test trading mode, and don't commit money before you understand how it works and what profit/loss you should expect.

 We strongly recommend that you have some knowledge of coding and Python.
 Do not hesitate to read the source code and understand the mechanism of this bot.

-**How it works?**

-This project inspired by [this repos](https://github.com/Hephyrius/binance_futures_bot).

-This bot use a startigy called [Talon Sniper](https://www.tradingview.com/script/Kt8v4HcD-Talon-Sniper-v1/).

-This staregy shows a good performance in non trending market and a good performance in trending market, therfore, the bot verfiy the trend of the market befor opening any position by using [ADX](https://www.investopedia.com/articles/trading/07/adx-trend-indicator.asp) indicator.

-I still modify the README.md when i have time.